Mass Destruction (1997, NMS Software for Sega Saturn)

 Mass Destruction offers 24 missions across five campaigns, with at least ten additional secret missions that are unlocked if you explode the right buildings.
 Each stage takes place on an enormous overhead map, featuring valleys, cities, military bases, rivers, lakes, islands and patches of forests.
 You engage across winter and desert landscapes.
 Your goals are quite varied, from search-and-destroy missions to reconnaissance to full-scale rampages.
 One mission requires you to find sensitive documents that detail your army’s future plans before they fall into enemy hands.
 Another mission requires you to destroy a series of communications dishes and anti-tank bunkers.
 Each of these objectives are tightly guarded by tanks, soldiers and planes.

 Visually, Mass Destruction is a triumph on Sega Saturn.
-Everything is presented in the hallowed “480/60” high resolution mode, rendered with the combination of 3D polygons and 2D bitmaps that was the system’s trademark.
-When that formula worked, it was magical, and it works here, with endless massive explosions, pieces and debris falling everywhere.
+Everything is presented in the hallowed “480/60” high resolution mode, rendered with the combination of 3D polygons and 2D bitmaps that is the system’s trademark.
+When that formula worked, it was magical, as it works here, with endless massive explosions, pieces and debris falling everywhere.
 There is an especially cool reflective effect over water that dazzles even today.
 The Sony Playstation version is visibly shakier and less confident by comparison, giving Sega a rare victory in the 32-bit war.

 Mass Destruction plays very much like the classic Commodore Amiga games of old, with its thrilling action and endlessly engaging techno music, and I am reminded of the great promise of Saturn as “the ultimate arcade machine.”
-A videogame like this was beyond the wildest dreams of the children of the Atari, NES and Genesis eras.
+A videogame like this was beyond the wildest dreams of the children of the Atari, NES and Genesis days.
 Then Playstation arrived and a new paradigm suddenly emerged, leaving poor Sega fully exposed, heavily indebted, burned from too many failed products, and leading with a famously complicated system that was itself caught between two worlds, caught between 2D and 3D.
 It was a losing struggle, one that nobody could have possibly won.
 But what a glorious struggle.
 Let’s go play another round and demolish a small town for kicks.